3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 - UEFI Secure Boot is disabled
 - UEFI is set to Setup Mode
-- The system is booted
+- The `LockDown.efi` executable is booted
 - Automatic Certificate Provisioning is triggered
 - After restart UEFI Secure Boot is enabled
 - The system is booted correctly